ej2/python-quickbooks/README.rst

 Connecting your application to Quickbooks Online
 ------------------------------------------------

+QuickBooks Online supports both OAuth 1.0 and OAuth 2.0 (See `OAuth 1.0 vs. OAuth 2.0`_ for details).
 Theres two ways to connect your application to Quickbooks Online:

 With quickbooks-cli
 -------------------

+From the commandline call quickbooks-cli tool passing in either your consumer_key and consumer_secret (OAuth 1.0) or your client_id and client_secret (OAuth 2.0), plus the OAuth version number:

    ::
        quickbooks-cli [-h] [-s] [-p PORT] consumer_key consumer_secret oauth_version

 Manually OAuth version 1.0
 --------